dmbarbour/wikilon/docs/AwelonLang.md

 ## Annotations

-Annotations in Awelon take the form of a parenthetical word, such as `(par)` or `(lazy)`.
-Annotations formally have identity semantics, but informally may hint an interpreter or compiler to optimize representations, influence evaluation order, trace debug outputs, or fail fast on assertions.
+Annotations in Awelon take the form of a parenthetical word, such as `(par)` or `(error)`.
+Annotations formally have identity semantics, but may inform an interpreter or compiler to verify assumptions, optimize representations, influence evaluation order, trace debug outputs, fail fast on assertions.
+Annotations represent a programmer's assumptions or intentions.
 The set of supported annotations depends on the runtime system and should be documented carefully and adhere to de-facto standards.

 Potential annotations: